Technical issue [Scopus] – issue resolved

 What can be added to my list?

 Almost anything!
 Staff are no longer restricted to just books and journal articles as was the case with older systems.
 Our Resource List system gives you the ability to cite a variety of resources such as podcasts, radio or video recordings, journal articles, websites, reports, ebooks or print books.
-You can find out how to add different resources to your list in our help guide
+You can find out how to add different resources to your list in our help guide and video

 What is the best way to structure my list?

 The Resource List system has three pre-set templates for structuring a list; by week (12 sections), by importance level (3 sections) or you may choose a blank template and create your own structure.
 While the decision of how to best structure a list ultimately lies with the individual, we recommend to academic staff that they align their list structure with how their course is taught.
 This may mean creating weekly sections, structuring by topic or subject area, or by resource type.
-You can find out how to add and edit sections in your list in our help guide.
+You can find out how to add and edit sections in your list in our help guide and video.

 I am new to using the Resource Lists at GCU service, can I get training?

 Our team can offer online or in-person training at any time.
 If you are interested in booking training for yourself or a group of colleagues, please contact the team at resourcelists@gcu.ac.uk to arrange.
-You can also view a recording of a previous training session and view our online help guide on our website

 General help: